Houston Reacts as Steph Curry’s Injury Shakes Up Western Conference Race

 - Houston Reacts as Steph Curry’s Injury Shakes Up Western Conference Race

-Golden State Warriors guard Steph Curry will miss at least one week with a thigh injury, creating a shift that Houston Rockets fans will be watching closely.
+Golden State Warriors guard Steph Curry will miss at least one week with a thigh injury, creating a shift that Houston Rockets watch closely.
 As the Western Conference remains tight, any absence from a major star could influence the playoff race.
 The news also comes as the Rockets continue to build momentum and seek every possible edge.

 Steph Curry Sidelined After Thigh Injury